Institutional Animal Care and Use Committee (IACUC)

 Full Committee Review (FCR)

-Protocols are reviewed by the entire IACUC during a regularly scheduled meeting
+The entire IACUC reviews protocols during a regularly scheduled meeting.

 Designated Member Review (DMR)

-Regardless of review level, all new AUPs may be subject to additional review by EH&S and the Office of the Campus Veterinarian (OCV) to review the lab space, training and to consult on any requirements for vivaria space.
-Additionally, protocols housing animals for more than 12 hours or conducting survival surgeries outside of the vivaria are subject to semi-annual inspections by the IACUC and OCV as mandated by federal regulations.
+Regardless of review level, all new AUPs may be subject to additional review by EH&S and the Office of the Campus Veterinarian to review potential hazardous materials and to ensure animal welfare is upheld.
+Protocols that request conducting surgeries outside of the vivarium require scientific justification and are subject to semi-annual inspections by the IACUC as mandated by federal regulations.

 • Submission Deadlines for Full AUPs and Amendments